1.1. This University Standard governs the use and parking of Motorized and Non-motorized Vehicles on Oregon State University (“university”) property.

 e.
 Public transit buses;

 f.
-Non-motorized transportation; or,
+Non-motorized vehicles; or,

 g.
 Vehicles approved by Transportation Services.

 5.4.3.
-Vehicles are prohibited from entering or parking in the Campus Core, unless otherwise authorized by Transportation Services or the Department of Public Safety.
+Vehicles are prohibited from entering or parking in the Corvallis Campus Core, unless otherwise authorized by Transportation Services or the Department of Public Safety.

 5.5.
 Non-motorized Vehicle Responsibilities

 5.5.2.
-The use of non-motorized vehicles is prohibited within university-owned or -controlled buildings, including the parking garage, unless for official university business purposes.
+The use of Non-motorized Vehicles is prohibited within university-owned or -controlled buildings, including the parking garage, unless for official university business purposes.

 5.5.3.
-Non-motorized vehicles may be operated on the university’s paved roadways that are designed for vehicular travel.
+Non-motorized Vehicles may be operated on the university’s paved roadways that are designed for vehicular travel.

 5.5.4.
-Non-motorized vehicles may be operated on paths, walkways, and sidewalks at no greater than at walking speed, and the user must yield the right-of-way to pedestrians.
+Non-motorized Vehicles may be operated on paths, walkways, and sidewalks at no greater than at walking speed, and the user must yield the right-of-way to pedestrians.

 5.5.7.
 Bicycles must be equipped with a brake that enables the operator to make the braked wheels skid on dry, level, clean pavement.